 That day I told myself that group therapy wasn’t for me.
 Summer was coming and I continued 1-1 therapy and my antidepressant.
 I was actually on an uprise, putting all my energy towards defeating my eating disorder.
 I stopped counting calories, and set myself the goal of “intuitive eating.”

-Things were getting much bettering going into my senior year.
-I overall felt happier and much more comfortable around food.
+Things were getting much better going into my senior year.
+Overall, I felt happier and much more comfortable around food.
 That’s when the binging started.
 When I got comfortable.
 I was no longer depressed, but was now sort of “obsessed with food.”
-I remember I would wake up at 3AM at eat my breakfast because I couldn’t sleep & was literally obsessing over my breakfast.
+I remember I would wake up at 3AM at eat my breakfast because I couldn’t sleep and was literally obsessing over my breakfast.
 Because of that, my whole entire eating schedule was off, which lead to major binging at night.